Why Do Babies Need Tummy Time?

 1. Always put your baby in a different position on the changing table.
 Roll your baby from side to side as you fasten the diaper tabs.
 Talk to your baby from different sides as you change their diaper.

 2. Change your baby’s diaper on the bed or floor with your baby facing you.
-This helps him keep their head centered and make eye contact with you.
+This helps them keep their head centered and make eye contact with you.

 3. After diaper changes, roll your baby on their belly before picking them up.
 While supervised, let your baby play in this position for a few minutes.